PHILIPPIANS

 I hope I understand Paul's statement correctly.
 He seems to regret that he has to tell the Philippians of his trials or faith walk, but also thinks that it will help to improve their faith, so is sharing his thoughts and testimony on what is happening in his life.
 (DRM 7/5/08)

-2:19, 20 But I hope in the Lord Jesus to send Timothy to you shortly, so that I also may be encouraged when I learn of your condition.
+2:19-21 But I hope in the Lord Jesus to send Timothy to you shortly, so that I also may be encouraged when I learn of your condition.
 20For I have no one else of kindred spirit who will genuinely be concerned for your welfare.
+21For they all seek after their own interests, not those of Christ Jesus.

-I understand how Paul felt here.
+[Re: 2:19, 20] I understand how Paul felt here.
 Now that I'm moving from Albany, I found few people who were of "kindred spirit" in this area.
 Timothy and Paul were close co-workers for the Lord.
 Perhaps someday I will find a co-worker, male or female, who also loves the Lord and wants to tell people of His love for them.
 (DRM 4/24/05)

-I totally agree with this verse.
+[Re: 2:21] I totally agree with this verse.
 Perhaps that's why I haven't found a church home at this time.
 I am also guilty to the question above => {How am I discipling another to share the gospel with others?} All of the [few] Christians I know aren't interested.
 (DRM 9/17/01)

-2:22 But you know of his [Timothy's] worth, that he served with me in the furtherance of the gospel like a child serving his father.
+2:22 But you know of his [Timothy's] proven worth, that he served with me in the furtherance of the gospel like a child serving his father.

 Paul and Timothy worked closely together.
 As time progressed, Timothy was like a son to Paul.